-1. New Equipment Purchased/Installed:

-2. Additional Monitoring:

-a.
+- 1. New Equipment Purchased/Installed: - a.
+Flowmate: Existing equipment required staff to enter the water to collect flow data, but high and fast conditions in Minnehaha Creek made it dangerous for staff to do so.
+A new Flowmate was purchased which allows staff to collect flow readings over a bridge deck during these high-water periods.
+This assures staff safety and prevents high flow data gaps. - 2.
+Additional Monitoring: - a.
 The June 19 rain event pushed water levels throughout the District's systems to their peak.
 Staff from across all departments coordinated to capture high water elevations and photographs in the field on June 19.
 The map below in Figure 10 shows where additional monitoring equipment has been installed.